apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

     DispatchCommandResult(new PluginResult(PluginResult.Status.OK, "Everything went as planned, this is a result that is passed to the success handler."));

-To pass structured object data back to JS, it should be encoded as a JSON string:
+To pass structured object data back to JavaScript, it should be encoded as a JSON string:

     DispatchCommandResult(new PluginResult(PluginResult.Status.OK, "{result:\"super awesome!\"}"));